 Leave your number and we'll call you back

 Mo - Sa 09.00 am - 17.00 pm

 Your cart is empty.
 Shop around and add some products!

-Natuurmonumenten is creating two additional small nature reserves along the bird boulevard: Nieuw Buitenheim and De Bemes.
-These will be ready in 2018.
+Natuurmonumenten created some additional small nature reserves along the bird boulevard: Nieuw Buitenheim and De Bemes.
+These have car parks, information boards, a pedestrian trail, a bird-watching screen and a bird hide that are open to the public.
+Nature reserve De Bol will be ready in the fall of 2018.

 Read more about the nature reserves on Texel